feifei-cv/FSDA/README.md

 python train_FSDA_ASRF.py
 python train_FSDA_DiffAct.py
 ```
-3. We also provide some trained models (FSDA-DiffAct) of the SORT results (Table 2) in the model folder.
+3. We also provide some trained models (FSDA-DiffAct) of the results (Table 2) in the model folder.

 ## Acknowledgements
 We hugely appreciate for previous researchers in this field.
 Especially [MS-TCN](https://github.com/yabufarha/ms-tcn), [ASFormer](https://github.com/ChinaYi/ASFormer), [ASRF](https://github.com/yiskw713/asrf),